App Store Optimization (ASO) Guide for Google Play

 - Include essential information: Do not waste the first seconds of your video with images of your app title or logo – users can already find this information on your store listing.
 A visitor’s attention span is short, so you do not want to lose it!
 Start your video with your key message, alongside your most convincing assets.

 - Do not make it too long: There is no time limit for your video in Google Play, but people are unlikely to watch it all the way through.
-Do not waste time and money creating a 1-minute long video - 15 to 30 seconds is sufficient.
+Do not waste time and money creating a 1-minute long video.
+A video of 15 to 30 seconds is sufficient.

 - Do not excessively focus on sound and music: Today, most users will not watch your video with sound or will see your store listing in public places.
 Focus more on visual effects and the visual quality of your design.